-If you get permission errors when you deploy, update, delete, or execute functions in your project, make sure that:
+If you get permission errors when you deploy, update, delete, or execute functions in your project, perform the following steps:

 - Verify that the Cloud Functions service account

-- You have permissions for trigger sources, such as Pub/Sub or the Cloud Storage bucket triggering your function.
+- Ensure that you have permissions for trigger sources, such as Pub/Sub or Cloud Storage.

 sure that the runtime service account